Cordelia Gray: BBC Radio

 The books have both been adapted for BBC Radio 4.
-An Unsuitable Job for a Woman starred Judi Bowker as Cordelia, while The Skyll Beneath the Skin featured Greta Scacchi in the role.
+An Unsuitable Job for a Woman starred Judi Bowker as Cordelia, while The Skull Beneath the Skin featured Greta Scacchi in the role.

 Other appearances

 Gray was highlighted in volume 14 of the Detective Conan manga's edition of "Gosho Aoyama's Mystery Library", a section of the graphic novels where the author introduces a different detective (or occasionally, a villain) from mystery literature, television, or other media.
 Her name was also used to create a cover name for one of the series' main characters, Ai Haibara: as stated by professor Hiroshi Agasa in volume 18, the "Hai" (灰) kanji meaning "gray" in her surname is a tribute to Cordelia.